 Irish hospitals are geared towards extraordinary emergencies, not everyday illnesses, but for a variety of reasons, the A&E (Accident & Emergency) departments are regularly overrun by patients with minor ailments.
 A triage nurse will determine the urgency of any new arrival, leading to long waits for some and a speedy reception for real emergencies.

-You may go to any A&E without a referral from another doctor; in the Republic of Ireland, there will be a charge of € 100 for non-citizens (for the rules on Irish hospital charges, read this link).
+You may go to any A&E without a referral from another doctor; in the Republic of Ireland, there will be a charge of € 100 for non-citizens.

 Emergency Medical Services and Ambulance Transport